filipe-2/the-coffee-shop/README.md

 # The Coffee Shop

 Welcome to The Coffee Shop project!
-This is a simple HTML/CSS project for a fictional coffee shop website.
+This is a simple HTML/CSS project for a coffee shop website.

 ## Description